 The Barna Way

-The Barna Way is an eco-social arts project organic farm and native woodland near Ballybunion Co Kerry coordintated by photographer Rena Blake and artist Lisa Fingleton.
+The Barna Way is an eco-social arts project, organic farm and woodland near Ballybunion Co Kerry.
+It is co-ordintated by photographer Rena Blake and artist Lisa Fingleton.
 The house and lands are steeped in history, song and tradition.
 Both Rena’s mother and grandmother were born here.
-In 2020 over 10,000 native Irish Trees were planted at Barna with support from Greenbelt, Supervalu and the Native Irish Woodland Scheme.

 - The Independent / Kerryman: We want to leave a woodland